universal-ctags/ctags/docs/contributions.rst

 Write a test case for Tmain or Units.

-Don't remove an option, especially if it exists in Exuberant-ctags.
+Don't remove an option, especially if it exists in Exuberant Ctags.

 Writing parser in regex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~